Sohaibmeo/ai-agent/docs/current-progress.md

 Lastly we will simply add a nutrition coach who will take the user curreny plan and the user can ask what he lacks or discuss goals or take advice from it

+And if we really developed all that and have time we can add user authentication.

 After we are done developing all this we can make our document and presentation